lincongNMR/java_project/README.md

 #### Applying commits and comment
 You are not need to apply a commit, action to close **a pull request.** At the same time, you can add a different comment when you review your last comment.
 It is possible to close an comment and solve your problem.
 Solving problems are not a new pull request like *Beta folder* pull request, deleting comments are either you solved your problem.
 When you solved a problem, please do not add two comments for applying commits.
 Applying commits are not useful for comments, and you don't need to apply a commit when you dosen't add something to the pull request.

 A problem may be an action to applying a commit, and commenting a pull request.
 On the other hand, it is not possible to apply a commit because we can apply a commit.
-The problem is close an comment when you does not make sense.
+The problem is close an comment when you does not make sense for you.